nauam/Courses/docs/administration/configuration/plugins/bundled-plugins.md

 # Bundled Plugins

-QW Control comes with several plugins out of the box. _Built-in_ plugins are part of the core installation, and do not have an associated plugin file. _Bundled_ plugins come packaged in a plugin file, and are installed in the `libext` dir automatically at installation time.
+Rundeck comes with several plugins out of the box. _Built-in_ plugins are part of the core installation, and do not have an associated plugin file. _Bundled_ plugins come packaged in a plugin file, and are installed in the `libext` dir automatically at installation time.